 - 4. Changeable copy and electronic display signs are allowed as part of any freestanding sign, in accordance with the following: - A. As part of a monument sign, with a maximum height of 6 feet.
 (To be advertised up to 8 feet in height). - B. The message or copy of an electronic display sign cannot move and/or change more frequently than once every 8 seconds.
-The change of message or copy must be instantaneous, without rolling, fading, or otherwise giving the illusion of movement, nor flash or vary in brightness. - C. Electronic display signs must include a photo cell to control brightness and automatically dim at sunset to a nighttime level of 40-100 nits. - 5.
-Illumination of signs must conform to the performance standards for outdoor lighting as set forth in Part 9 of Article 14.
+The change of message or copy must be instantaneous, without rolling, fading, or otherwise giving the illusion of movement, nor flash or vary in brightness. - C. The background of the sign face of an electronic display sign cannot be white, offwhite or yellow in color.
+(Similar to provisions found in Sect.
+14-902.2.D. for internally illuminated signs) - D. Electronic display signs must include a photo cell to control brightness and automatically dim at sunset to a nighttime level of 40-100 nits. - Illumination of signs must conform to the performance standards for outdoor lighting as set forth in Part 9 of Article 14.
 (12-203.6 & 12-207.8)